FreeBSD Core Team: Current members

-Mike Karels was elected but died before he could take office, yielding a core team of 8 instead of 9.

 History and purpose

 The FreeBSD Core Team began as an unofficial group of programmers, mainly consisting of those that initiated the FreeBSD Project itself.
 There were eleven members, and new members could only join through invitation.

 As the FreeBSD project grew, so did the Core Team.
 By the year 2000, there were over 200 active committers, and the Core Team had expanded to 18 people.
 Some Core members were completely inactive, others far less active than many non-members, and there were even accusations of cronyism.
 The old, informal structure was no longer considered viable, and in early 2000 discussions were had regarding the future of the organisation.
 A set of bylaws was formulated by Jonathan Lemon, Warner Losh and Wes Peters.
 In a general vote by active committers on August 28, 2000, these bylaws passed by 117 votes to 5 against.

 The FreeBSD Core Team is now an elected body comprising nine members from the pool of project developers with rights to directly change the Project repositories (committers).
 Committers are entitled to vote in Core elections if they have made at least one change to one of the Project's repositories in the past 12 months.

 The first election took place in September 2000.
 Seventeen candidates stood for election, including eight of the existing Core Team.
 Five were re-elected, alongside four new members.
 Elections have taken place every two years since, the most recent election results being announced in May 2022.
 Elections shall be held two years after the last vote, even if the previous election was early.
 Elections may be held early if the membership of the Core Team fall below seven, or if petitioned for by 1/3 of active developers.
 The bylaws may be changed by a 2/3 majority of committers if at least 50% of active committers participate in the vote.

 The Core Team appoints a secretary at its own discretion.
 This non-voting position exists to provide a central point of contact between external parties and the group, for keeping track of the agenda, and for acting as the interface between Core and other internal groups such as the Account Creation team.
 The Core Team Secretary is also responsible for writing and distributing monthly status reports to the FreeBSD developer community.
 The current Core Team Secretary is Sergio Carlavilla Delgado.